 -

-command creates a new user entry in/etc/passwd
+useraddcommand creates a new user entry in/etc/passwd,/etc/shadow,/etc/group,/etc/gshadowfiles. -

-# useradd -m <user-name> # passwd <user-name>
+-moption withuseraddcreates Home Directory for the new user as:/home/<user-name># useradd -m <user-name> # passwd <user-name> -

 Change the default `shell` to `/bin/bash` for the users, why because, Bash provides a lot of flexibility and syntax that looks a lot like those of modern programming languages.
 Few key features of Bash are: